moj-analytical-services/rpackage_training/README.md

     ?objectname

-To read more about documentation more generally go to: https://r-pkgs.org/man.html, and for data objects specifically: https://r-pkgs.org/data.html#documenting-data
+You can learn more about documentation by reading the [R Packages Object documentation chapter](https://r-pkgs.org/man.html); the section about documenting datasets is separate [here](https://r-pkgs.org/data.html#documenting-data).

 **Exercise 11:** Create an data.R file in your R folder and paste in the first 22 rows from the one in the eesectors package.
-Amend the contents, generate the nice looking documentation, and then check out the documentation you have created.
-Lastly, push to github.
+Amend the contents, generate the nice looking documentation, and then take a look at it (using the help facility).
+Lastly, commit all your changes to git and then push them to github.com.

 ## 12. Automating quality assurance checks on input data sets